-When you need to come up with some new content ideas, it’s always a good idea to browse through a few competitor blogs and see what they’re writing about.
+When you need to come up with some new content ideas, it’s always a good idea to do some competitive research.
+Browse through a few competitor blogs and see what they’re writing about.

 While of course, you shouldn’t copy article ideas directly, you might get an idea for a whole new article from something mentioned on a competitor blog.
 Don’t forget to check the comments section for more ideas.

 Social media is not the business growth machine most people think they are.
 But social networks can be a goldmine of inspiration when you’re stuck for content ideas.

 Make sure to follow those who are actively posting news and opinions in your industry, and keep an eye on any discussions or trends that would make good content topics.

 Sometimes searching for topics on a different platform can help you to come up with new ideas.
 For example, looking through videos on YouTube can easily inspire you to generate dozens of blog topic ideas.